tamziy/CS_351_group_13/README.md

 **From 5 project ideas you have above, please choose one of the project that you are going with for the rest of the semester.
 Explain why you are going with that project**

-*We are going to work on the UIC Class Wikipedia for students.*
+*We are going to work on the UIC Class Wikipedia for students.
+We believe that this will provide the most value to the UIC community, and we can easily get users who will find a lot of value in this project.
+We already had some meetings and really fleshed out this idea as well.*

 # Extra Credit (Only do this if you are done with Idea Finalization)